 With their low crime rates, Japan and Singapore top most lists as the safest countries in Asia.

 Mauritius is the safest African county, ranking 23rd in the Global Peace Index.
 Ghana is the second safest, at number 40.

 According to travel company Asher & Lyric, Canada is the best country for LGBTQ+ travellers.

 This is followed by Sweden and The Netherlands.Safest travel destinations for LGBTQ+ tourism worldwide in 2022

-At William Russell, we have 30 years of helping expatriates accepting their culture shock when they move abroad and settle into their new lives overseas by providing world-class global health insurance.
+At William Russell, we have 30 years of helping expatriates finding best places in the world to move abroad and settle into their new lives overseas by providing world-class international health insurance.
 Plus, we produce lots of expert material to help you and your family adapt to life abroad.

 Making the move to another country can be challenging.
 But no matter where you go, you can take one thing off your mind.
-William Russell offers international health insurance that can cover you for everything from minor injuries to long hospital stays, and we even offer medical evacuations to patients who require treatment in other countries.
+William Russell offers international health insurance that covers you for everything from minor injuries to long hospital stays, and we can even offer medical evacuations to patients who require treatment in other countries.